-Nerve Problems (Peripheral Neuropathy)
+Nerve Problems (Peripheral Neuropathy) and Cancer Treatment

 Some cancer treatments cause peripheral neuropathy, a result of damage to the peripheral nerves.
 These nerves carry information from the brain to other parts of the body.
 Side effects depend on which peripheral nerves (sensory, motor, or autonomic) are affected.